 Unwritten is based on a group process I created over 15 years ago, and I’ve been offering it person ever since.
 I wanted to be able to connect a wider, more diverse group of women, so it seemed like it was time to bring it online.

-With structure – and lots of room for freedom – you’ll have the time and space to begin using a writing practice to explore your life, and develop organic steps to make changes.
-All with boatloads of support, encouragement, and community … with an ass-kicking fearless leader who’s a fierce champion of women … and powered by pop-culture and glitter.
+With structure – and lots of room for freedom – you’ll have the time and space to begin using a writing practice to explore your life, and develop organic steps to make changes (if that’s what you want).
+All with boatloads of support, encouragement, and community … with an soulful, generous, and ass-kicking fearless leader who’s a fierce champion of women … and powered by pop-culture and glitter.